2017 NBA Re-Draft: How Would Loaded Class Shake Out One Year Later?

 12. Detroit Pistons: Malik Monk, SG (Luke Kennard, SG)

-Kennard is mostly a 3-point shooter and doesn’t attack the basket with same ferocity as Monk.
+Kennard is mostly a 3-point shooter and doesn’t attack the basket with the same ferocity as Monk.

 13. Utah Jazz (via Denver): John Collins, PF (Donovan Mitchell, SG)